 Get started as a facilitator for TeamUp and supervise play- and exercise-activities for refugee children for four hours a week in a shelter location near you.

 As a facilitator for TeamUp you offer psychosocial support for refugee children through play and exercise activities.
 Refugee children learn to deal with their emotions in a playful way, gain more confidence and thus build a more hopeful future.
 You will be trained and guided in advance.
-You will start with an enthusiastic team of at least four volunteers at a shelter location close to you
+You will start with an enthusiastic team with other volunteers at a shelter location close to you

 There are currently approximately 200 active volunteers for TeamUp.